 Third-party premium has changed from 1st June.
 Renew now

-Bike Insurance for Convicted Drivers in India
+Bike Insurance for Convicted Riders in India

 Having a criminal record and getting bike insurance is quite difficult.
 You are considered a high-risk rider to the insurers, so it costs a lot and narrows the selection.
-Worry not—getting good insurance despite this is still possible.
+Worry not!
+Getting good insurance despite this is still possible.
 You must understand how this influences your insurance costs if you've been charged with DUI, reckless driving, or other traffic offences.

-This guide will include tips on handling increased premiums, saving and making smart decisions regarding convicted bike insurance.
+This guide will include tips on handling increased premiums, saving, and making smart decisions regarding convicted bike insurance.

 Finding a bike insurance policy is hard for riders who have a conviction.
 It's also expensive because insurers see them as high-risk.
 Convictions like DUI, reckless driving, hit-and-run, and driving without insurance can raise your insurance costs.
 In some cases, insurers may even refuse to cover you.